Controllable Face Synthesis with Semantic Latent Diffusion Models: Experiments

 \subsection{Results on reconstruction}

 As a first experiment, we tested the capability of our model to faithfully reconstruct any human face starting from the corresponding semantic mask and styles.
 A qualitative evaluation of this task can be seen in Fig. \ref{fig:rec} where different reconstruction results produced by several state-of-the-art methods are compared to the results generated by our model.
-Indeed, the proposed model is capable of precisely reconstructing the input image even in challenging setting (see for example the last two rows).
-Notably, SemanticStyleGAN results ore obtained with GAN inversion, finding the embedding that best approximates the image.
+Our model can precisely reconstruct the input image even in challenging setting (Fig. \ref{fig:rec}, bottom rows).

 Then, we performed an extensive quantitative evaluation, as shown in \cref{tbl:recon_comparison}.
 Our model achieves better FID compared to state-of-the-art models.
 On the other side, we have slightly worst performance in terms of mIOU and Accuracy even if we still position as second-best.
 This is likely caused by the fact that the proposed diffusion model works in the latent space, using an VQGAN encoder/decoder architecture to go from and to pixel space leading to some misalignment between mask and generated image.
 Finally, we calculate SSIM to verify the similarity between the generated samples and the reference image and we obtained the best result overall.
 In this section, a comparison with SDM was not possible given its inability to perform reference-based inference.